Azure/ARO-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/README.md

 By the end of this, you would have deployed a secure ARO cluster, compliant with ARO landing zone accelerator guidance and best practices.
 We will also be deploying a workload known as the Ratings app that is also featured in the [Azure Kubernetes Services Workshop](https://docs.microsoft.com/en-us/learn/modules/aks-workshop/).
 Check out the workshop for some intermediate level training on AKS.

-For this scenario, we have various IaC technology as well an the Azure CLI option that you can choose from depending on your preference.
+For this scenario, we have various IaC technology as well as the Azure CLI option that you can choose from depending on your preference.
 At this time only the Terraform version is available in IaC.

 ## Deployment